 An earlier effort by the US to sell Low’s $250 million super yacht at auction fell through in August when Indonesia, where it had been seized at the request of the US, handed the yacht to Malaysia.

 US prosecutors in Brooklyn charged Low this month with conspiring with a Goldman Sachs Group banker to launder billions of dollars embezzled from 1MDB.
-Low, who is believed to be in China, has denied the allegations.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Low, who is believed to be in China, has denied the allegations.finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.